minnu1310/File-integrity-checker/README.md

+COMPANY: CODTECH IT SOLUTIONS

+NAME: DONTHA SUSHRUTHA

+INTERN ID: CTO4DF574

+DOMAIN: CYBER SECURTIY & ETHICAL HACKING

+DURATION: 4 WEEKS

+MENTOR: NEELA SANTOSH

-# 🛡 Task 1 - File Integrity Checker
+#  Task 1 - File Integrity Checker

 ##  Objective
 Build a Python tool to monitor changes in files by calculating and comparing hash values using SHA-256.
 This ensures file integrity and alerts if any file is modified, deleted, or missing.